 One indication of the reliability of the key indicators in this bulletin can be obtained by monitoring the size of revisions.
 The table below is based on the revisions which have occurred over the last five years.
 Please note that these indicators only report summary measures for revisions.
 The revised data may, themselves, be subject to sampling or other sources of error.

-The table below presents a summary of the differences between the first estimates published between April 2006 and March 2011 and the estimates published 12 months later.
+The following table presents a summary of the differences between the first estimates published between April 2008 and March 2013 and the estimates published 12 months later.

 A statistical test has been applied to the average revisions to find out if they are statistically significantly different from zero.
 An asterisk (*) indicates if a figure has been found to be statistically significant from zero.